Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website

-📚 Related Reading: Red Hook and the surrounding East End is our top pick for places to stay on St. Thomas.
+📚 Related Reading: Red Hook and the surrounding East End is our top pick for where to stay on the island.
 But it’s not for everyone.
 Weigh the pros and cons of staying in each district on St. Thomas to find which one is right for you.

 Drake’s Seat